Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Conclusion

 \section{Conclusion}

 We presented a unified Fisher–information-based framework for optimal anchor placement in mixed LOS/NLOS O2I environments where NLOS propagation is diffraction-dominated.
-The framework couples a generalized diffraction path-length model that gracefully reduces to the Euclidean distance in LOS with a continuous KED-based path-loss/SNR model, enabling a single treatment across propagation regimes.
+The framework couples a generalized diffraction path-length model that gracefully reduces to the Euclidean distance in LOS with a KED-based path-loss/SNR model, enabling a single treatment across propagation regimes.
 For the single-target case (with distance-independent path loss), we showed that A-, D-, and E-optimal designs coincide and admit a polygon-closure interpretation, yielding clear optimality conditions.
-We then extended the framework to the multi-target case via a discretization step and formulating min–max objectives, leading to tractable optimization programs with guarantees.
+We then extended the framework to the multi-target case via a discretization step and formulated min–max objectives, leading to tractable optimization programs with guarantees.
 The multi-target case can also be used to optimize over a feasible region.
-Numerical results show consistent accuracy gains and robust layouts across LOS/NLOS environments.
+Numerical results illustrate the resulting anchor layouts, localization performance, and computational tradeoffs under the assumed regime of reliable diffraction-path isolation and resolvable diffraction paths in mixed LOS/NLOS propagation.